fescobar/allure-docker-service/README.md

 [![](images/allure03.png)](images/allure03.png)

-Now we can run other tests without be worried about Allure server.
+Now we can run other tests without being worried about Allure server.
 You don't need to restart or execute any Allure command.

 Just execute another suite test: